Shaping Better Experience for AMD Software

 The new overlay sits as a lightweight layer over the user’s current screen, with a darkened background that reduces distractions while keeping the app or game visible.
 AMD Chat appears as the main interaction surface, and a side panel provides space for widgets and pinned content, giving users quick access to key information and actions.

 AI responses can appear in different forms depending on what the user needs.
 In most cases, the assistant provides a simple text-based LLM output, such as explanations or recommendations.
-However, when a user asks to enable a specific feature or perform an action that benefits from persistent guidance, the assistant generates a widget instead.
+However, when users request a specific feature, the assistant generates a pinnable widget.

 Suggested prompts appear as follow-up options based on the user’s question, letting them quickly ask related things and generate additional, context-aware answers without starting from scratch.